Arranging a test

 For more details about the test, please click here.

-To prevent any delays with the process and to ensure that the options requested and charges are correct, please advise your patient to select the tests on the portal to exactly match the request form that you will have completed.
+To prevent any delays with the process and to ensure that the options requested and charges are correct, please advise your patient to select the tests on the portal to match the request form that you will have completed.

 NIPT request form

 We require a specific request form that must be signed by both requesting doctor and patient.
-This form assists with the provision of the required clinical information and confirms that the patient has been adequately counselled.
+This form assists with the provision of the required clinical information and confirms that the patient has been appropriately counselled.